skatsushi/multi-task-classification-api/README.md

 ## Deployment

 - **Deployment on AWS EC2**: The models and API are deployed on an AWS EC2 server, making them accessible in a production environment.
 This allows users to access the API over the internet and utilize the models for various tasks.

+## Tools Used

+- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.8+.
+- **Uvicorn**: A lightning-fast ASGI server for serving FastAPI applications.
+- **Streamlit**: A framework for creating interactive web applications with Python.
+- **HuggingFace Transformers**: A library for state-of-the-art NLP models like BERT and Tiny BERT.
+- **Pydantic**: Data validation and settings management using Python type annotations.
+- **POSTMAN**: A popular tool for testing APIs.
+- **AWS S3**: Amazon's cloud storage service for storing and retrieving models.
+- **AWS EC2**: Amazon's cloud computing service for deploying the application.
+- **Docker** (optional): Containerization tool for packaging applications and dependencies.